puffetto/spdu/README.md

 There is only one way to work around this (besides being Google, but if you are reading this I bet you are not): have multiple sites answering the requests, from different IP addresses, from different networks, managed by different providers, deployed in different sites/datacenters.

 Redundancy, and the absence of Single Points of Failure, is the mother of availability.

+My definition of availability is "above five nines and with less than 20 seconds RTR" for production stuff.

 One site with four-nines availability is (unexpectedly) down for 8 hours per year, and this may hurt; five nines is still five minutes per year and this might or might not be ok; on the other side two redundant sites which are COMPLETELY independent and have *only* 99,9% availability are expected to be both down for less than 30 seconds per year; two sites at four nines are already in the realm of milliseconds per year of unavailability.